NullCipherr/C_Language/Computational_Optimization/Meta_Heuristics/Simulated_Annealing/README.md

+📅 Simulated Annealing for Course Scheduling

-The code aims to solve a course scheduling problem by optimizing the allocation of courses to rooms and time slots based on a matrix of conflicts and room capacity constraints.
-The goal is to find an allocation that minimizes the total cost, taking into account the following factors:
+Simulated Annealing is a heuristic optimization algorithm that can be used to solve various combinatorial optimization problems.
+This C code demonstrates the application of Simulated Annealing to solve a course scheduling problem.
+Given a set of courses, rooms, and time slots, the goal is to find an optimal allocation of courses to rooms and time slots while minimizing conflicts and room occupancy.

-Course-Room Conflicts: The "conflicts" matrix stores information about conflicts between courses and rooms.
-A higher value in a matrix position indicates a greater conflict between the course and the corresponding room.

-Room Capacities: The code checks whether the capacity of a room is exceeded when courses are assigned to it.
-If the capacity is exceeded, an additional cost is added.

-Simulated Annealing: The algorithm used to optimize the allocation is "Simulated Annealing."
-It starts with a random initial solution and gradually adjusts this solution to minimize the total cost.
-This is achieved through a series of iterations where neighboring solutions are randomly generated and accepted with a certain probability, depending on the cost difference and the current temperature.

-The ultimate goal is to find the best allocation of courses to rooms and time slots that minimizes the total cost while considering conflicts and room capacity constraints.
-This is valuable in scenarios such as university course scheduling, classroom timetabling, or any situation where efficient resource allocation is needed.
+Problem Description

+📚 Number of Courses: numCourses
+🏢 Number of Rooms: numRooms
+⏰ Number of Time Slots: numTimeslots

+he code uses a simulated annealing approach to iteratively improve the allocation of courses to rooms and time slots.

+Implementation Details

+📊 calculateCost: Function to calculate the cost of a solution, considering conflicts and room occupancy.
+🌡️ acceptanceProbability: Function to calculate the acceptance probability of a new solution based on its cost and the current temperature.
+🧩 solve: Function to solve the problem using Simulated Annealing, updating the solution iteratively.

+Constants

+🔥 INITIAL_TEMPERATURE: Initial temperature for the annealing process.
+❄️ COOLING_RATE: Cooling rate used to reduce the temperature in each iteration.
+🔁MAX_ITERATIONS: Maximum number of iterations for the annealing process.

+Usage

+1. Compile the code using a C compiler, such as GCC.

+ 							   gcc your_code_name.c -o your_executable_name

+	Replace your_code_name.c with the name of the source code file and your_executable_name with the desired name for the executable.

+2. Run the program.

+ 								./your_executable_name

+3. The program will perform simulated annealing to find an optimal course scheduling solution.

+Example Output

+The program will output the best solution found, including the allocation of each course to a room and time slot, as well as the cost of the best solution.

+Customization

+You can customize the problem instance by modifying the conflictData, numCourses, numRooms, and numTimeslots variables in the main function.

+This README provides an overview of the Simulated Annealing-based course scheduling algorithm and instructions on how to compile and run the code.
+You can customize the problem instance according to your needs and observe the results for different scenarios.